About to dive into the world of hostels and don't know what to pack? Don't worry, we've got you covered!

-Until then, thank goodness for the multi-plug adapter and wishful thinking.
+Until then, thank goodness for the multi-country plug adapter and wishful thinking.

 If we're just heading on a European weekend getaway, we'll usually just chuck in a few simple adaptors.
 For the long-haul sort of adventures however, carrying a slightly bulkier adaptor that can handle plug sockets from all over the world is the best way forward - after all, even South America has at least three different types of plugs!

-For a great resource to figure out if you need different plugs for the country you’re traveling to, check out this article.
+For a great resource to figure out if you need different plugs for the country you’re travelling to, check out this article.

 We recommend: Worldwide Travel Adaptor.